-FUNCTION DATE OF FIRST APPOINTMENT DATE OF END OF THE TERM OF OFFICE António Pedro Valente da Silva Coelho (until May 23, 2019) Chairman 15.04.2016 31.12.2018 João Miguel Pacheco de Sales Luís (until May 23, 2019) Member 07.05.2013 31.12.2018 Gonçalo Cruz Faria de Carvalho (until May 23, 2019) Member 07.05.2013 31.12.2018 Victor Maurílio Silva Barros Chairman 23.05.2019 31.12.2021 Emília de Noronha Galvão Franco Frazão Member 23.05.2019 31.12.2021 Patrícia Isabel Sousa Caldinha Member 23.05.2019 31.12.2021 b) Functioning
+FUNCTION DATE OF FIRST APPOINTMENT DATE OF END OF THE TERM OF OFFICE Victor Maurílio Silva Barros Chairman 23.05.2019 31.12.2021 Emília de Noronha Galvão Franco Frazão Member 23.05.2019 31.12.2021 Patrícia Isabel Sousa Caldinha Member 23.05.2019 31.12.2021

-Details of the members of the Supervisory Board, the Audit Committee, the General and Supervisory Board and the Financial Matters Committee, where applicable, which are considered to be independent pursuant to Article 414/5 CSC (the Portuguese Companies Code) and reference to the section of the report where said information already appears pursuant to paragraph 18.
+Details of the members of the Supervisory Board, the Audit Committee, the General and Supervisory Board and the Financial Matters Committee, where applicable, which are considered to be independent pursuant to Article 414/5 CSC and reference to the section of the report where said information already appears pursuant to paragraph 19.

-All members of the Audit Committee comply with the rules of independence in accordance with the definition given in paragraph 5 of Article 414, with any incompatibilities being determined in accordance with the definition provided for in paragraph 1 of Article 414-A and No. 3 of Article 423-B, of the CSC (the Portuguese Companies Code).
+All members of the Audit Committee comply with the rules of independence in accordance with the definition given pursuant to paragraph 5 of Article 414, with any incompatibilities being assessed in accordance with the definition provided for in Article 1 of Art.
+414-A and paragraph 3 of Art.
+423-B of the Portuguese Companies Code.